schmidthole/lord/README.md

 1. A `Dockerfile` in the current directory to build.
 2. A registry to push and pull docker images from.
+   * You must be logged into your registry locally. `lord` will not do this for you.
+   * Part of the configuration of `lord` requires that you provide a `config.json` file with "at least" read-only auth credentials to your registry.
+This will be placed on the server.
 3. A `lord.yml` file in the current directory alongside the `Dockerfile`

 ## Container Requirements